telefonicaid/iotagent-node-lib/doc/advanced-topics.md

 For each attribute in the `reverse` array, an expression must be defined to calculate its value based on the notification attributes.
 This value will be passed to the underlying protocol with the `object_id` name.
 Details about how the value is then progressed to the device are protocol-specific.

+#### Autoprovision configuration (autoprovision)

+By default, when a measure arrives to the IoTAgent, if the `device_id` does not match with an existing one, then, the IoTA creates a new device and a new entity according to the group config.
+Defining the parameter `autoprovision` to `false` when provisioning the device or the group, the IoTA to reject the measure at the southbound, allowing only to persist the data to devices that are already provisioned.

+#### Explicitly defined attributes (explicitAttrs)

+If the parameter is not defined in the device or group provision, this parameter is stored in the Context Broker by adding a new attribute to the entity with the same name of the parameter.
+By adding the parameter `explicitAttrs` with `true` value to device or group provision, the IoTAgent rejects the parameters received from the measure that are not defined or in the device or group provision, persisting only the one defined in the provision.

+#### Configuring operation to persist the data in Context Broker (appendMode)

+This is a flag that can be enabled by activating the parameter `appendMode` in the configuration file or by using the `IOTA_APPEND_MODE` environment variable	 (more info [here](https://github.com/telefonicaid/iotagent-node-lib/blob/master/doc/installationguide.md).
+If this flag is activated, the update requests to the Context Broker will be performed always with APPEND type, instead of the default UPDATE.
+This have implications in the use of attributes with Context Providers, so this flag should be used with care.

 ### Old IoTAgent data migration